 An SSAS cube that uses PDW as a data source is just like any other data source that SSAS uses.
 Performance is usually fast because of the clustered columnstore indexes, with the only caveat is sometimes the SQL that is generated by DirectQuery to pull data from PDW is not that great (the SQL generated by ROLAP is usually pretty good).

 The other thing to note about DirectQuery, which applies to any data source, is you can’t use PerformancePoint or Excel PivotTables with DirectQuery.
 This is because MDX queries are not supported for a tabular model in DirectQuery mode, only DAX, so you need to use a DAX client like Power View (PerformancePoint and Excel PivotTables generate MDX queries behind the scenes).
+Note this limitation goes away in SQL Server 2016 (read).
 The other limitation with DirectQuery is it does not cache results like ROLAP and there are some unsupported data types (geometry, xml, and nvarchar(max)).
 Finally, there are some DAX functions that are not supported in DirectQuery mode and some that might return different results (see Formula Compatibility in DirectQuery Mode) and there are two DAX functions that are not supported (EXACT and REPLACE).
 So it seems that ROLAP is the better choice over DirectQuery for many situations.
 But if you do go with a tabular model you may want to look into using a hybrid mode (see Tabular query modes: DirectQuery vs In-Memory and Partitions and DirectQuery Mode).
 Definitely go with a DirectQuery tabular model over a in-memory model if your database is 1TB or more.

 One limit of ROLAP to note is it does not support parent-child hierarchies (which generate recursive CTE queries which PDW does not yet support, so you will have to convert your parent child hierarchies into level based hierarchies (flattened) in the cube via this tool).
 One improvement is Distinct Count performance for ROLAP queries is faster if you enable an optimization.
 Some other ROLAP limitations against PDW: